GreatDanton/GoScience/README.md

 # GoScience
-GoScience is Proxy server written in Go for downloading academic papers from Scihub, particulary useful in case your institution/workplace blocked the access to Scihub, but you still need the access to scientific articles.
+GoScience is proxy server written in Go for downloading academic papers from Scihub, particulary useful in case your institution/workplace blocked the access to Scihub, but you still need the access to scientific articles.